freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 ### The RL interface

-With the current framework, we aim to expose the training environment to the user via the common "prediction model" file (i.e. CatboostClassifier, LightGBMRegressor, etc.).
-Users inherit our base environment in this file, which allows them to override as much or as little of the environment as they wish.
+With the current framework, we aim to expose the training environment via the common "prediction model" file, which is a user inherited `BaseReinforcementLearner` object (e.g. `freqai/prediction_models/ReinforcementLearner`).
+Inside this user class, the RL environment is available and customized via `MyRLEnv`:

 We envision the majority of users focusing their effort on creative design of the `calculate_reward()` function [details here](#creating-the-reward), while leaving the rest of the environment untouched.
 Other users may not touch the environment at all, and they will only play with the configruation settings and the powerful feature engineering that already exists in FreqAI.
 Meanwhile, we enable advanced users to create their own model classes entirely.